-A position is located in a county an area if (i) at least more than fifty percent (50%) of the employee's duties are performed in the county, or (ii) area or the employee is a resident of the county. area.
-If an employee resides in an area in this State and more than fifty percent (50%) of the employee's duties are performed in a different area in this State, the position is located in the area with the lower-numbered distress tier.
-The credit may not be taken in the income-taxable year in which the additional employee is hired.
-Instead, the credit shall be taken in equal installments over the four years following the income taxable year in which the additional employee was hired and shall be conditioned on the continued employment by the corporation-taxpayer of the number of full-time employees the eorporation taxpayer had upon hiring the employee that caused the eorporation taxpayer to qualify for the credit.
+A position is located in a county an area if (i) at least more than fifty percent (50%) of the employee's duties are performed in the county, or (ii) the employee is a resident of the county. area.
+The credit may not be taken in the income taxable year in which the additional employee is hired.
+Instead, the credit shall be taken in equal installments over the four years following the income taxable year in which the additional employee was hired and shall be conditioned on the continued employment by the corporation taxpayer of the number of full-time employees the corporation taxpayer had upon hiring the employee that caused the corporation taxpayer to qualify for the credit.
 If,